JvHaeckel/JvHaeckel/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 📫 How to reach me: ...
+- 📫 joaohaeckel@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ele/dele

  <div>
         <a href=""></a>